gautamdhw/match-mind/README.md

 - Enter player and team data in the provided form.
 - Click the 'Predict' button to get match and player insights.
 - View results with graphical data representation.
-- Check live match scores directly on the platform.

 ## Contributing
 1. Fork the repository.